sqlmapproject/sqlmap/Usage.md

 `Set-Cookie` header at any time, sqlmap will ask you which set of cookies to use for the following HTTP requests.

 Note that also the HTTP `Cookie` header is tested against SQL injection if the `--level` is set to **2** or above.
 Read below for details.

+There is also an option `--load-cookies` which can be used to provide a special file containing Netscape/wget formatted cookies.

 ### HTTP `User-Agent` header